Synopsis: ENSO-neutral conditions have returned and are favoured to continue through at least the Southern Hemisphere fall 2017.

 Almost all of the North Island should be slightly warmer than normal.

 Almost all of the South Island should be moderately warmer than normal.

-Near normal to slightly drier across much of the west and near normal in the east.
+Near normal to slightly drier across much of the island.